rod-trent/GarminChatDesktop/Releases/Readme.md

 - ⚠️ Must select AI provider on first v4.0 launch
 - ⚠️ xAI API key needs re-entry in provider system
 - ✅ Can now add keys for all 5 providers
+- ✅ API keys for each provider is saved securely
 - ✅ Switch providers anytime

 ---

 ### **From v2.x or v1.x to v4.0:**